refoscodoc/ATEA-Coding-Challenge/README.md

 Right before the loop, for readability, I'll display the sum of the two arguments.
 The aforementioned loop will allow the user to chose between two options:
-- read through all the entries in the database
+- read through all the entries in the database.
+I decided to return the latest 5 entries in the database only, for readability.
 - read all the entries and select one, which brings to the details of the selected operation

 In order to display the sum of these two arguments, I created an extension method which checks in a very basic way for the type of the arguments,